anmol5varma/JSON-Mocks/README.md

 ## Development
 - Clone the repo.
-Place the mock response JSONs with appropiate filenames inside the `mocks` folder and start the server.
+Place the mock response JSONs with appropriate filenames inside the `mocks` folder and start the server.
 You should be good to go.
     > You can run the node server locally or use docker.
     - #### Docker
         1. Run `docker build . -t mock-api` to build the docker image.